-To Daniels' point, multi-format smashes including Adele's "Rolling in the Deep" and Lorde's "Royals" charted on Adult Alternative Songs before any other airplay rankings.
+To Daniels’ point, multi-format smashes including Adele’s “Rolling in the Deep” and Lorde’s “Royals” charted on Triple A before any other airplay rankings.

-In turn, record labels are enthusiastic about promoting adult alternative fare to new reporters with significant audiences in major markets, with, ultimately, notable airplay ideally translating to increased album sales.
-"These stations are essential partners for our business," says Trina Tombrink, VP of adult alternative promotion and artist development for Republic (which has helmed Lorde's rise).
+In turn, record labels are enthusiastic about promoting triple A fare to new reporters with significant audiences in major markets, with, ultimately, notable airplay ideally translating to increased album sales.
+“These stations are essential partners for our business,” says Trina Tombrink, VP of triple A promotion and artist development for Republic (which has helmed Lorde’s rise).

-While the format's roots date to the '60s – the Beatles' catalog, for instance, remains central to many stations' libraries, along with veterans like Bruce Springsteen, Sting and Tom Petty – Billboard premiered Adult Alternative Songs with the chart dated Jan.
+While the format’s roots date to the ’60s – the Beatles’ catalog, for instance, remains central to many stations’ libraries, along with veterans like Bruce Springsteen, Sting and Tom Petty – Billboard premiered Triple A with the chart dated Jan.
 20, 1996.
 By then, a generation of music had built the format into the mix of styles and eras its offers today.

-"The addition of the chart recognizes [the format's] integral role in developing the careers of many of today's most popular artists," Billboard noted upon the chart's inception, citing that Dave Matthews Band, among other acts, had ridden the format's support to wider mainstream acceptance.
+“The addition of the chart recognizes triple A’s integral role in developing the careers of many of today’s most popular artists,” Billboard noted upon the chart’s inception, citing that Dave Matthews Band, among other acts, had ridden the format’s support to wider mainstream acceptance.

-Since the chart's start, Coldplay and U2 share the lead for the most Adult Alternative Songs No. 1s (10 each).
+Since the chart’s start, Coldplay and U2 share the lead for the most Triple A No. 1s (10 each).
 Jack Johnson and Dave Matthews Band rank next with nine leaders each, followed by Sheryl Crow, Counting Crows and R.E.M. (seven apiece).